Continuous nonlinear adaptive experimental design with gradient flow: Introduction

-By no means are we the first group examining the optimal design problem.
-We take an overview of the rich related works in the following subsection and describe our contribution next.
-Our method combines the classical optimal design and the novel gradient flow technique.
-We briefly discuss them in Section~\ref{sec: prelim}.
-Section~\ref{sec: method} contains this work's new developments, where we propose the explicit formulation for the nonlinear experimental design \eqref{eqn: oed}.
-Further we present the brute-force computational method, and the relaxed solver through implicit functional theorem.
-Numerical tests are presented respectively in Section~\ref{sec: test2} and \cref{sec: test1} for the Lorenz 63 system and the Schr\"odinger model.
+There is a rich literature on the optimal design problem, which we sketch briefly in Section~\ref{sec:hs1}, followed by an outline of our contributions in Section~\ref{sec:hs2}.
+Our method combines the classical optimal design and the novel gradient flow technique; we discuss these elements in Section~\ref{sec: prelim}.
+Section~\ref{sec: method} describes the new developments of this work.
+We expand on the formulation \eqref{eqn: oed} and present first the brute-force computational method and then our approach.
+Numerical tests are presented in Sections~\ref{sec: test2} and \cref{sec: test1} for the Lorenz 63 system and the Schr\"odinger model, respectively.